cosmos/sdk-tutorials/ida-customizations/README.md

     - title: How do I access Discord?
       description: |
         Follow these two steps to join the private Academy channels on Discord:<br/><br/>
-        1. Join the official Cosmos Discord by clicking [here](https://discord.gg/cosmosnetwork).
+        1. Join the <a href="https://discord.gg/cosmosnetwork" target="_blank">official Cosmos Discord</a>.<br>
         2. Follow the verification process.
-It is straightforward but if you need guidance, read [this article](https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839).
+It is straightforward but if you need guidance, read <a href="https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839" target="_blank">this article</a>.<br>
-        3. After joining the Discord server, go to [INSERT LINK] and enter your Discord ID.
+        3. After joining the Discord server, go to <a href="https://academy.cosmos.network/onboarding/" target="_blank">academy.cosmos.network/onboarding</a> and enter your Discord ID.
 You will automatically be added to the Discord area for participants called "Interchain Developer Academy".<br/><br/>
-        If you have any problems, email us at (academy@interchain.io)[academy@interchain.io].<br/><br/>
+        If you have any problems, email us at <a href="mailto:academy@interchain.io">academy@interchain.io</a>.<br/><br/>
         <br/><br/>
-        We have put together a [quick guide](/ida-course/discord-info.md) explaining how to best communicate on Discord.
+        We have put together a <a href="/ida-course/discord-info.md">quick guide</a> explaining how to best communicate on Discord.
     - title: How do I get certified?
       description: |
         After the seven-week program, you will have two weeks to complete an exam - a combination of quizzes and a code project.
 The exam will be open from <b>November 3rd</b> and you have to complete it by <b>December 1st</b>.<br/><br/>